Academic Handbook Admissions

 9. References from friends, family and relatives are not acceptable.

-11. On occasion, an undergraduate applicant may be asked to attend a second interview in order to aid the assessment of the potential and merit of an applicant.
+11. On occasion, an undergraduate applicant may be asked to attend a second interview in order to aid the assessment of their potential and merit.

 12. Interviews are recorded for quality assurance purposes.
 Interviews will be conducted via video conference (Zoom).
 A standard format note of the interview is also taken.